postgrespro/pg_probackup/Documentation.md

 ##### Setting up Archive Backups
 To set up the cluster for archive backups, complete the following steps:
-- Configure the following parameters in postgresql.conf to enable continuous archiving on the Postgres Pro server:
+- Configure the following parameters in postgresql.conf to enable continuous archiving on the PostgreSQL server:
     - Make sure the wal_level parameter is set to replica or higher.
     - Set the archive_mode parameter.
 If you are configuring backups on master, archive_mode must be set to on.
 To perform archiving on standby, set this parameter to always.
-    - Set the archive_command variable, as follows:
-        ```archive_command = 'pg_probackup archive-push -B backupdir --instance instance_name --wal-file-path %p --wal-file-name %f'```
+    - Set the archive_command variable, as follows: archive_command = 'pg_probackup archive-push -B backupdir --instance instance_name --wal-file-path %p --wal-file-name %f
         where backupdir and instance_name refer to the already initialized backup catalog instance for this database cluster.

 Once these steps are complete, you can start taking FULL, PAGE, or DELTA backups from the master server.
 If you are going to take backups from standby or use PTRACK backups, you must also complete additional setup, as explained in the section called “Backup from Standby” and the section called “PTRACK Backup”, respectively.

 ##### Backup from Standby

-For Postgres Pro 9.6 or higher, pg_probackup can take backups from a standby server.
+For PostgreSQL 9.6 or higher, pg_probackup can take backups from a standby server.
 This requires the following additional setup:

 - On the standby server, allow replication connections:
     - Set the max_wal_senders and hot_standby parameters in postgresql.conf.